kimalysha93/metaphor-refantazio-synthesis-calculator/README.md

-# Metaphor: ReFantazio Synthesis Calculation
+# Metaphor: ReFantazio Synthesis Calculator

 This personal project is a simple online tool to be used when playing _Metaphor: ReFantazio_.
 It was inspired by the online fusions calculators that others have created for the _Persona_ and _SMT_ games.
 Lineage and Archetype can be selected by the user, and the results will display a list of all the active Synthesis skills for the selected party composition.